Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 ## Usage Notes

+* The local audio server only works when Anki is open.
+Of course, it can be running minimized in the background.

 * The sources can be rearranged to give priority to a different source.
     For example, if you want Forvo to have the highest priority, use